django-cms/django-cms/docs/contributing/testing.rst

     # create a virtual environment
     virtualenv test-django-cms

     # activate it
     cd test-django-cms/
     source bin/activate

     # get django CMS from GitHub
     git clone git@github.com:divio/django-cms.git

     # install the dependencies for testing
     # note that requirements files for other Django versions are also provided
-    pip install -r django-cms/test_requirements/django-1.4.txt
+    pip install -r django-cms/test_requirements/django-1.6.txt

     # run the test suite
-    python develop.py test
+    python django-cms/develop.py test

 It can take a few minutes to run.
+Note that the selenium tests included in the test suite require that you have Firefox installed.

 When you run tests against your own new code, don't forget that it's useful to repeat them for different versions of Python and Django.